-During the mandatory Orientation Week, which typically occurs the week of, or before, the fall semester starts, each incoming graduate student will receive general information about the graduate program from the Graduate Committee.
+During the mandatory Orientation Week that typically occurs the week of, or the week before the fall semester starts, each incoming graduate student will receive general information about the graduate program from the AD for Graduate Initiatives.
 Students should meet individually with their research advisors for personalized guidance about the graduate program, advice in first year class selections, and discussion of other related matters.
 The Graduate Committee is available to assist in advising graduate students at any time, but particularly during this period.
 Students admitted in spring semester are required to attend orientation during the next fall semester.